idsquid/mapquill/README.md

 # mapquill

-**Pandemic Project Alert.** This was originally a utility for drawing clickable icons on a map, and for populating said icons with audio recordings local to that area.
-Now, it looks something like this:
+**Pandemic Project Alert.** This is a utility for drawing clickable icons on a map, and for populating said icons with audio recordings local to that area.
+It looks something like this:

 ### Demo